Chardot/flutter-responsive-browser/README.md

-# Flutter Responsive Browser (FRB)
+# Flutt

 **Launch Flutter web apps directly in mobile device emulation mode.
 No more manual DevTools setup.**

-## 🚀 What is FRB?
+## 🚀 What is Flutt?

-Flutter Responsive Browser is a developer tool that automatically launches your Flutter web applications in a browser window with mobile device emulation enabled.
+Flutt is a developer tool that automatically launches your Flutter web applications in a browser window with mobile device emulation enabled.
 It eliminates the repetitive task of manually opening Chrome DevTools, switching to responsive mode, and selecting a device every time you debug your Flutter app.

 ## ✨ Features